qorix-group/process_description/process/process_areas/problem_resolution/guidance/problem_resolution_reqs.rst

    :complies: std_req__aspice_40__SUP-9-BP1

    It shall be checked if all mandatory attributes for each Problem is provided by the user.
-For all requirements following attributes shall be mandatory:
+Following attributes shall be mandatory:

    .. needtable:: Overview mandatory problem attributes
       :filter: "mandatory" in tags and "attribute" and "problem_resolution" in tags and is_external == False
       :style: table
       :columns: title
       :colwidths: 30

+   Note: See also template for problem report: :need:`gd_temp__problem__template`

 .. gd_req:: Problem Report issues closing constraints
    :id: gd_req__problem__check_closing